theAlinP/twitter-link-deobfuscator/README.md

 Twitter Link Deobfuscator only needs the minimum amount of permissions.
 It does not collect, use, store nor share user data.

-Right now, only one translation, into Romanian, is available.
-It will be used automatically if the browser is configured to use the respective language for displaying menus, messages and notifications.
+Right now, only two translations, into Romanian and French, are available.
+They will be used automatically if the browser is configured to use any of the respective languages for displaying menus, messages and notifications.
 Otherwise, it will default to English.

 ## Installation
 The easiest and safest way would be to go to AMO (addons.mozilla.org) and install the stable [Twitter Link Deobfuscator](https://addons.mozilla.org/en-US/firefox/addon/twitter-link-deobfuscator/ "Twitter Link Deobfuscator") from there.